siqirua/tp/docs/UserGuide.md

 keywords have the same effect).
 * It is allowed to omit sorting order and reverse order.
 In this case, the default sorting order is by total score while the default reverse order is false (i.e. increasing).
-* This command will only sort the currently displayed students.
-If you want to sort all students, please use `listStu` command in advance.
+* This command sorts only the currently displayed students.
+To sort all students, please use `listStu` command in advance.
 If there is no currently displayed student, the command can still execute successfully, but the list of students will remain unchanged.

 Examples:
-* `sortStu o/name r/true` returns the sorted students whose names are in descending alphabetical order.
+* `sortStu o/name r/true` displays the students sorted in descending alphabetical order by their names.

 ![sortStu](images/sortStu_ui.png)